 Step 2: Real Estate Video Training: – Create Your Central Message or Theme

 Eric’s central message or theme is based around the concept of being “natural” or “authentic”.
 When we talk about crafting a centralized theme, we are crafting a consistent message that fits the personality of your brand.
 It’s this consistent theme that Eric follows for all of the video content he creates.
 Everything has to be “natural”.
 If it’s not, it won’t fit his brand’s message.

 Figuring out your centralized theme is the key to longevity and authenticity.
 It’s crucial that you create video content that excites you because, when you do, it’s authentic.
 Eric can pull this off only because he’s a raving fan of his area.
 He absolutely loves Northwest Arkansas, and this passion shows on his videos.
 Can you imagine shooting videos on stuff you weren’t interested in yourself?

 Your theme will determine all of the video content you create going forward.
 Your “theme” will create an endless amount of content to create and, once you define it, it’s time to name your show series.

-Step 3: Building A Real Estate Brand With Video – Name Your Show
+Step 3: Real Estate Video Training – Create A Video Series

 After you crack your brand’s theme, it’s time to name the show series.
 We like naming a show series because it allows you to report your own news.
 If you were to just get up and film a bunch of random videos, there would be no centralized story that ties everything together.